• Skip to primary navigation

 Jump to Recipe

-Instant Pot Leg of Lamb is a super tender lamb leg roast that is braised with onion, rosemary, garlic, and other tasty seasonings.
-This pressure cooker leg of lamb is suitable for a date night dinner, Easter, or any special occasion.
+Instant Pot Leg of Lamb is a delicious and super tender lamb leg roast that is braised with onion, rosemary, garlic, and other tasty seasonings.
+This pressure cooker leg of lamb is suitable for Easter dinner, or any special occasion.

 Leg of Lamb on a white platter garnished with fresh rosemary

-Lamb is one of my favorite holiday meals to eat.
-I like a leg of lamb because it cooks up so very tender and delicious.
-Lamb leg roasts are perfect for the pressure cooker as you braise them (brown, then bake with liquid).
+Leg of lamb cooks up very tender and delicious.
+Lamb leg roasts are perfect for the pressure cooker as you braise them (brown, then bake with liquid) and they become flavorful and juicy.

 Close up of Leg of Lamb

-This recipe will give you a tender, pretty much fall apart leg of lamb.
-Seasoned with traditional rosemary, garlic, and wine, this flavorful pressure cooker leg of lamb just might become an Easter tradition!
+This recipe will give you a very tender leg of lamb.
+Seasoned with traditional rosemary, garlic, and red wine, this flavorful pressure cooker leg of lamb just might become an Easter tradition!

-What if I like my leg of lamb Rare?
+What if I Like Leg of Lamb Rare?

 Leg of Lamb garnished with rosemary and lemons on red bordered plate in front of pressure cooker